 EWC29 S/S Band Transceiver – series are the 2nd generation of Syrlinks’ CCSDS S/S Band transceivers/transponders, available in ESA Class 3 and Class 2.
 The products are based on space-qualified components and are fully compliant with the ECSS-Q-ST-60C CLASS 3 or CLASS 2 standard.
 The EWC29 series offers a large array of high-end options, particularly Doppler and Ranging features.
 The systems are CCSDS compliant (waveforms and full duplex transmission/reception).
 The EWC29 series were developed as part of the MYRIADE EVOLUTIONS program, led by Airbus D&S, Thales Alenia Space, CNES, ESA and Syrlinks consortium.
 Several units have already been commissioned and are planned to be launched in missions including MICROCARB and MERLIN.

 A proven satellite and launch vehicle S-band transmitter with built in FM/FSK modem for downlink of payload data and telemetry.
-The TX2400 has been a workhorse for SpaceQuest’s own satellites and their customers for over a decade.
-It weighs 70g and operates in the frequency range 2000 - 2400 MHz with a data rate of <6 Mb/s.
+It weighs 70g and operates in the frequency range 2000 – 2400 MHz with a data rate of <6 Mb/s.

-HiSPiCO S-Band Satellite Link - a transmitter system for S-band communication links from small satellites in LEO.
-Designed to offer a cost-effective, miniaturized, low-power solution for Cubesats and it has achieved TRL9.
-The wideband downlink system provides a maximum data rate of 450 kbps to 1.7 Mbps at frequencies of 2.1 - 2.5 GHz and optional patch antennas are available.
+A transmitter system for S-band communication links from small satellites in LEO.
+The system is designed to offer a cost-effective, miniaturized, low-power solution for Cubesats, and has flight heritage, i.e. is at TRL9.
+The wideband downlink system provides a maximum data rate of 450 kbps to 1.7 Mbps at frequencies of 2.1 – 2.5 GHz and optional patch antennas are available.

 The SWIFT-XTS and SWIFT SLX by Tethers Unlimited Inc.